 Carol maintains an active teaching schedule throughout the United States and in Canada, teaching her color mixing techniques at ProChemical & Dye in Massachusetts and Nancy Crow’s Timber Frame Barn in Ohio and Pacific Northwest Art School in Washington.
-Her award-winning quilts have been exhibited nationally and internationally in such venues as International Quilt Festival (where she was a Best of Show winner!)
-Visions, Husqvarna Viking Masterpieces touring Exhibition.
+Her award-winning quilts have been exhibited nationally and internationally in such venues as International Quilt Festival, Visions, Husqvarna Viking Masterpieces touring Exhibition.

 She is co-author of Playful Fabric Printing with Melanie Testa.